Taylor Swift Comes Out Of Hiding To Make One Fan's Graduation Dream Come True

 Taylor Swift is Planning a Comeback

-People reports that Taylor Swift has deliberately kept out of the spotlight and away from drama through the recent past, because she felt her life beginning to spiral.
+People reports that Taylor Swift has deliberately kept out of the spotlight and away from drama through the recent past because she felt her life beginning to spiral.
 Sources share that Swift is happy with her newly found freedom and her ability to concentrate on making music.
 In fact, Taylor will soon be offering a new album.

 According to a source close to Taylor, the singer is excited about the new album and can’t wait to release it to fans.